nielssp/nielssp.dk/content/pages/guis/gnome-1.2/screenshots.md

 ### Lock screen

 There is a lock screen (or at least there's a button for it on the default panel), but I couldn't get it to work.
-It appears to use xscreensaver for screensavers and lock screen, but `xscreensaver-command -lock` returns <q>locking not enabled</q>.
+It appears to use xscreensaver for screensavers and lock screen, but `xscreensaver-command -lock` returns &ldquo;locking not enabled&rdquo;.

 ### Help